jake-chipps/friendometer/_docs/guides/encryption-guide.md

 letters of the alphabet to decimal numbers, as described in [4-1 (Binary)](../4-1/).
 I decided to make *A = 1*, *B = 2*, *C = 3*, ... , *Z = 26*.

 I then needed a message to send.
-Since my Ledger Art Project is build around the idea of being in nature, I chose **nature** as the message I wanted to send using the NeoPixels on the Circuit Playground Express.
+Since my Ledger Art Project is built around the idea of being in nature, I chose **nature** as the message I wanted to send using the NeoPixels on the Circuit Playground Express.